 4 Ingredient Vegan Peanut Butter Bars

-These 4 Ingredient Vegan Peanut Butter Bars are a healthy version of old fashioned chocolate peanut butter bars.
-Made with simple ingredients, the bars are no-bake, gluten-free, grain-free and dairy-free.
+These 4 Ingredient Vegan Peanut Butter Bars are a healthy version of the old fashioned chocolate peanut butter recipe.
+Made with simple ingredients, the bars are no bake, gluten free, grain free and dairy free.
 They still taste like a treat, similar to chocolate peanut butter cups.

 Classic chocolate peanut butter bars are usually made with regular peanut butter, which contains refined vegetable oils and sugar.
-They also normally include butter and graham cracker crumbs, which means that they aren’t dairy or gluten-free.
-There’s nothing wrong with this, but if you want to make something a little healthier, give this recipe a try.
+They also normally include butter and graham cracker crumbs, which means that they aren’t dairy or gluten free.
+There is nothing wrong with this, but if you want to make something a little healthier, give this recipe a try.

-First, I use natural peanut butter instead of regular peanut butter.
-You can find natural peanut butter at most supermarkets in the health food section.
-Many people also make their own by blending roasted peanuts in a high-powered food processor.
-To check whether a peanut butter is natural, read the ingredients list on the jar.
-It should just list peanuts and sometimes salt as well.
+1. Use natural peanut butter.
+Choose a natural smooth peanut butter instead of regular peanut butter.
+You can find natural peanut butters at most supermarkets in the health food section.
+The ingredients written on the jar should only list peanuts and perhaps some salt.

-Second, I use brown rice syrup instead of sugar to sweetens the bars.
+2. Use brown rice syrup instead of regular sugar.
 Brown rice syrup, also called rice malt syrup, is made from rice and is low in fructose.
-Its thick texture also helps to give the base a deliciously soft texture.
+Of course, it’s still a form of sugar so I would enjoy it in moderation like all sweet foods.

 Peanut butter bars without graham crackers

 Old fashioned peanut butter bars are usually made with graham cracker crumbs in the base.
 Instead of graham crackers, I use coconut flour.
 The coconut flour absorbs some of the moisture from the peanut butter and syrup to bring the base to a dough consistency.
-Using coconut flour also keeps the bars gluten-free, grain-free and provides additional fibre.
+Using coconut flour also keeps the bars gluten free, grain free and provides additional fiber.

-Brown rice syrup: Brown rice syrup, also known as rice malt syrup, works well in this recipe due to its thick texture.
+• Brown rice syrup: Brown rice syrup, also known as rice malt syrup, works well in this recipe due to its thick texture.
 You could use maple syrup instead.
-If using maple syrup, you may need to add slightly more coconut flour to firm up the dough since it’s thinner in texture than rice syrup.
+If using maple syrup, you may need to add slightly more coconut flour to firm up the dough since it is thinner in texture than brown rice syrup.

-Coconut flour: Used to bring the base to a dough consistency and give it some structure.
-I haven’t tested the recipe with a substitute to coconut flour, but I image you could use oat flour, or rolled oats processed into a powder, instead.
+• Coconut flour: Used to bring the base to a dough consistency and give it some structure.
+I haven’t tested the recipe with a substitute, but I image you could use oat flour instead.
 If you try this, I would start with a small amount of oat flour and keep adding it gradually until you get a soft dough.

-Dark chocolate: I use 85% cocoa chocolate to make the bars, but you can use any chocolate you like.
-If you need to keep the recipe strictly vegan and dairy-free, check that your dark chocolate doesn’t contain milk solids.
+• Dark chocolate: I use 85% cocoa dark chocolate to make the bars, but you can use any chocolate you like.
+If you need to keep the recipe strictly vegan and dairy free, check that your dark chocolate doesn’t contain milk solids.
 Most good quality dark chocolate with at least 70% cocoa doesn’t contain dairy.

-You can find all my no-bake desserts on the No Bake Recipes page.
+You can find more ideas on the No Bake Recipes page.

 4 Ingredient Vegan Peanut Butter Bars Recipe